jordancde/StockBrain/README.md

 # StockBrain
 An Artificial Neural Network (ANN) for predicting EOD stock prices based on historical data.
+(A.I.)